eslint-stylistic/eslint-stylistic/packages/eslint-plugin-ts/rules/comma-dangle/README.md

 ---
-description: 'Require or disallow trailing commas.'
+description: Require or disallow trailing commas.
 ---

+# ts/comma-dangle

 This rule extends the base [`comma-dangle`](/rules/js/comma-dangle) rule.
 It adds support for TypeScript syntax.